EXPLORE THE MINISTRIES

 ADULT BIBLE STUDY

 Do you or somebody you know want answers to questions like: How do I get more out of life and why am I here?
-Alpha explores these questions about our Christian faith in a really unique way.
-Come and see...virtually.
-Online Alpha starts October 13th and runs through January 19th on Tuesday evenings from 7:00PM - 8:30PM.
+Whether you are exploring the faith, new to the faith, or wanting to work through the tough questions about faith… Alpha is for you (including non-parishioners and non-Catholics!)
+Make new friends and enjoy dynamic videos and good conversation in a relaxed online environment.
+Join Alpha online hosted by Saint Gilbert Parish.
+It's free and runs October 12th through January 18th (with breaks for the holidays) on Tuesday evenings from 7:00PM - 8:30PM.
 Find out more and register today.
 Alpha Online Registration

 Is a group of Filipino-American parishioners of Saint Gilbert that hosts the annual Simbang Gabi in our parish.
 Bayanihan in "Tagalog" means communal work to accomplish a task.
 We hold fund raising to raise funds for our Simbang Gabi event.
 We always represent the Philippines at the annual Saint Gilbert International Fest.
 We hold summer picnic to promote friendships among the Filipino-Americans in our parish and we promote active participation in our parish.
 Most of all we are here to make our Filipino Parishioners feel more welcome.